Sleepful/mymail/README.md

 the migrations on the `prod` database.
 - Add CSRF protection to the forms, given that the project is using cookie-based authentication.

+# Additional improvements for a long-term project

+- Moving away from Fargate and implementing a CI/CD pipeline.
+    * Fargate is useful for its simplicity as there is no need to manage Linux resources as there would be with EC2 or Kubernetes.
+    * However, Fargate has a very slow deployment process, it may take up to 20 minutes to look at a live